Last week I was asked by a friend to “make good” and tidy up the roofline on one of his rental properties in the south of the UK.

 - Rub down again but this time with fine sandpaper.

 - Brush off any loose dust with a brush.

 Step 3 – Painting

 Any bare wood should be primed with a quick-drying wood primer.

 Once the primer has dried, which should be around 3 hours in the summer and up to 9 hours in the autumn or springtime, you can apply one layer of undercoat by brush.

-Undercoat will take anywhere from 2 – 36 hours to fully dry, it depends on the time of year and the type of paint you buy.
+The undercoat will take anywhere from 2 – 36 hours to fully dry, it depends on the time of year and the type of paint you use.

 Once dry, a final gloss coat should be applied.

 Here’s a couple of photos I took last week, the fascia boards and guttering are made from plastic, so they just needed a clean with detergent.

 The soffit boards were made from plywood and a couple of coats of paint made a huge difference: